 For me, 2-3 tablespoons of water for 1 cup of yogurt is fine.

 We have a good reason to eat so much yogurt.
 It is very rich in protein, calcium and probiotics.
-But this is not the real reason of so much yogurt consumption in our kitchen.
-The real motivation is that it is simply sooooo delicious and light.
 It is much lighter than mayo or sour cream.
 And it goes great on top of almost everything from vegetables to meat or chicken.
 We use it to make a healthy coleslaw recipe, creamy cucumber salad or radish salad too.

 We usually combine yogurt and little mayo in salad dressings to make them lighter.
 And it makes a difference in this macaroni salad calories too when compared to a pasta salad dressing with mayo only.

 Just think about how much calories a tablespoon of mayo has.
 57 calories for 1 tablespoon.
 On the other hand, 1 tablespoon yogurt has 18 calories.
 Yogurt seems like a better option, right?